 You can not only visit the saltworks, but you can even work there!
-Summer camps are run every year for willing participants – more information can be found at the Solana Ston website.
+Summer camps exist every year for willing participants – you can see more information on the Solana Ston website.

 Mali Ston (meaning ‘Little Ston’) is about a kilometre and a half away on the upper side of the Peninsula.
 You can easily walk between the two places.

-Mali Ston Bay is where you will find the oyster beds that produce what are commonly referred to as some of the most delicious in the world!
+Mali Ston Bay is where you will find the oyster beds that produce what are often said to be the most delicious oysters in the world!
 (If you can’t make it down to this part of the Peljesac Peninsula, fear not!
-These oysters can also be found at many other restaurants in Dubrovnik and the Southern Dalmatian region.)
+You can also find these oysters at many other restaurants in Dubrovnik and the Southern Dalmatian region.)

 If you do make it to Ston or Mali Ston, you must consider dining at a local restaurant to try out some of these famed oysters, right from where they are farmed.